UKPLab/aacl2022-TexPrax/README.md

 Code for the [TexPrax](https://texprax.de/) project consisting of three components:

-* synapserecording (only available for python 3.7, removed with the port to python 3.10)
 * recorder-bot
 * texpraxconnector
+* examples

+The modification of the matrix-synapse server (`synapserecording`) has been removed from the main branch with the port to python 3.10.

+It is still available in the branch `python3.7`

-A detailed description and installation instructions can be found in the respective folders.
+A detailed description and installation instructions can be found below.

 A demo video of the project can be found [here](https://nextcloud.ukp.informatik.tu-darmstadt.de/index.php/s/EcQxDwAEeNT4w8n).